At a Glance

 University Consortium on Children and Families (UCCF)

-- UCCF Learning Agreement and Comprehensive Skills Evaluation (Concentration Year – Clinical Practice) (MS Word)
+- UCCF Learning Agreement and Comprehensive Skills Evaluation (Concentration Year) (MS Word)

-To keep up with the latest student field updates from the APU Master of Social Work program, follow the MSW Field Instructor website, the MSW Field Education blog, and the MSW Field Instructors’ blog.
+To keep up with the latest online field training opportunities from the APU Master of Social Work program, follow the MSW Field Instructor website.

 Frequently Asked Questions